DibranMulder/dibranmulder-blog/source/_posts/Azure-functions-V2-with-EF-Core.md

 Unable to create an object of type 'MyContext'.
 Add an implementation of 'IDesignTimeDbContextFactory<MyContext>' to the project, or see https://go.microsoft.com/fwlink/?linkid=851728 for additional patterns supported at design time.
 ```
 This error states that you do not have setup a `DbContextOptions` object for your `DbContext` class.
 In other words during command line execution it doesn't know where to execute or check the migrations on.
-In order for you to workaround that you'll have to implement a `IDesignTimeDbContextFactory<MyContext>`.
+In order for you to workaround this you'll have to implement a `IDesignTimeDbContextFactory<MyContext>`.
 You'll not have to reference it anywhere, the tooling will just check for the existence and initiate the class.
 I chose to create an `appsettings.json` file and inject a connectionString inside that file.
 ```csharp
 public class DesignTimeDbContextFactory : IDesignTimeDbContextFactory<MyContext>
 {